Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 In the present tense, j-verbs lose their *j* in the singular, but keep it in the plural.
 Also notable, they have no ending for the first-person singular.

 In the past tense, j-verbs lose their *j* entirely.
 Then, have the same three possibilities for endings as i-verbs, ending either *-di*, *-ti*, or *-ði*, depending on the same rules based on the letter or combination of letters before the *-ja*.

 Unlike i-verbs, these verbs experience a vowel change in the past tense known as i-umlaut, which will be touched upon more in a later lesson.

-For example the verb *að telja*, changes the *e* in its stem to an *a* in the past tense.
-Following that rule, you will also notice that in some forms there is an *ö* instead of an *a*.
+For example the verb *að telja* changes the *e* in its stem to an *a* in the past tense.
+Following that rule, in some forms, there will be an *ö* instead of an *a*.
 That is because of a-umlaut, which is the same things that happened with *mamma* -> *mömmu* in the weak nouns lesson.

+Below, see the conjugation of the j-verb *að telja*.

 Example 1: Ég tel -> Ég taldi\
 Example 2: Þú telur -> Þú taldir\